-During 2020, forty-four service members and one military spouse applied to the Connecticut Department of Labor (CTDOL) for a military training evaluation pursuant to section 31-22u for a license, certificate, registration or an educational credit within the agency's purview, where military training or experience is relevant and could be applied.
-Inclusive of the service members and one spouse, all forty-five applications were issued a recommendation for review or a deduction from the hours of apprenticeship training pursuant to section 31-22u.
-No service members were found ineligible for review, and none were denied.
+During 2021, forty-five service members applied to the Labor Department for a military training evaluation pursuant to section 31-22u, for a license, a certificate, a registration or an educational credit within the agency's purview, where military training or experience is relevant and could be applied.
+With regard to such applications, forty-five service members were issued a recommendation for review or a deduction from the hours of apprenticeship training pursuant to section 31-22u.
+No service members were ineligible for review during the calendar year, and none were denied.
+No military spouse or partner requested a review.